artainmo/DevOps/cloud/README.md

 Once you have a lineage you can query it using LineageQuery API which is part of SageMaker's SDK for Python.
 ML Lineage Tracking can also produce visualizations by using an external visualizer helper class.<br>
 ML Lineage Tracking integrates with AWS Resource Access Manager for cross-account lineage.

 SageMaker Data Wrangler is an ETL pipeline baked into SageMaker Studio.
 Thus it is a visual interface to prepare data for machine learning.
-It allows importing, visualizing, transformation of data.
+It allows importing, visualizing, transformation of data such as removing outliers.
 It has 300+ built-in transformations or you can integrate own transformations using Pandas, PySpark, or PySpark SQL.<br>
 Quick Model allows training model with a subset of that data and measure results.
 This allows experimenting with data processing optimization.<br>
 Data Wrangler lies between data sources and places to send it to.<br>
 ![Screen Shot 2024-06-25 at 18 27 41](https://github.com/artainmo/DevOps/assets/53705599/68de8bbb-88ca-4680-a864-fba3c1a67cc4)<br>